hvlkk/Guidely/README.md

 ## Directory Structure

-The code is hosted inside the [lib folder](https://github.com/hvlkk/Guidely/tree/main/lib).
+The source code is hosted inside the [lib folder](https://github.com/hvlkk/Guidely/tree/main/lib).
 Brief directory descriptions follow:

 - _bloc_: Business logic components used throughout the project.
 - _configs & misc_: Contain a single file each for the app config and global variables respectively.